 While you CAN install an x1 card into an x16 slot, it is not advisable.
 The following are the reasons why:

 1. Performance Isn’t improved Despite More Lanes

-The first is that the x1 card will not perform any better on an x16 slot with its 16 lane speed.
+The first is that the x1 card will not perform better on an x16 slot with its 16-lane speed.

-What this means is that while the PCIe x16 (version 3.0) slot has a throughput (speed) of 15.754 GB/s, the X1 card will not go overdrive to push out that much data.
+This means the PCIe x16 (version 3.0) slot has a throughput (speed) of 15.754 GB/st. The X1 card will not go overdrive to push out that much data.
 It will still be limited to its designed throughput.

-Take a PCIe WiFi 6 Network card for instance.
-The nominal throughput of these devices is 2.4 Gbps or 300 Megabyte per second.
+Take a PCIe WiFi 6 Network card, for instance.
+The nominal throughput of these devices is 2.4 Gbps or 300 Megabytes per second.
 This is far less than the 985 Megabyte per second supported throughput rate of a PCIe x1 slot (version 3.0).

 Also read: Which PCIe Slot for Wireless Card?

 As mentioned earlier, the PCIe interface only runs at the fastest speed of the slowest component, and if the x1 card can only do 300 MB/s max, then that is the speed that the slot will run on too.
 Not higher.

 Another drawback is that having an x1 card in an x16 slot can significantly waste potential.
 Depending on its PCIe generation, an x16 slot is designed to be the fastest on the motherboard.

 And as seen, the interface gets handicapped by the slowest component.
 So, if you put two and two together, you see that at the very least, fifteen whole PCIe lanes will go unused, which is y costly waste of resources, especially for a computer.